fellipecaetano/Codice/README.md

 ## Installation

-Codice is available through [CocoaPods](http://cocoapods.org), a dependency manager for Cocoa projects or [Carthage](https://github.com/Carthage/Carthage), a decentralized dependency manager that builds your dependencies and provides you with binary frameworks.
+Codice is available through [CocoaPods](http://cocoapods.org), a dependency manager for Cocoa projects, or [Carthage](https://github.com/Carthage/Carthage), a decentralized dependency manager that builds your dependencies and provides you with binary frameworks.

 ### CocoaPods